 Find and apply for relevant scholarships.

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates of this program will be prepared with the skills and knowledge necessary for graduate work as well as for careers in government, education, business and nonprofit organizations.
+Graduates of this program are prepared with the skills and knowledge necessary for graduate work as well as for careers in government, education, business and nonprofit organizations.
 Due to the emphasis on culture and identity, students develop respect for and sensitivity to diverse populations.
-Graduates will be able to flourish in areas as varied as:
+Graduates flourish in areas as varied as: